haruki-sugarsun/hacky-helper-crx/DEVPLANS.md

   - Open tabs stored in the backend can be restored by the user operation.
   - "Open Tabs in other devices" section in the tabs UI shows the opened tabs found in the backend but not opened in the current window.
+  - Tab sync is triggered periodically,
+    - `service-worker.ts` registers and call a corresponding function in `session_management.ts`.
+    -
+    - So each Synced Tab in the Backend Storage has
+      - timestamp when it was synced to the backend.
+      -

 - **Saved Bookmarks in a Session**